nrsc/nphys/README.md

 This package is free and open source software.

 <!---
+either through wire or solution.
+The signal this current carries can be modulated by passing it accross certain type resistance

 ## Usage
 Neurophysiology experiments generally require collectiing many individual data files and keeping track of a large number of methodology variables.
 Infact, often times methodology variables will go over look during analysis, simply because  and and it can be difficult to